swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Hi [INSERT TRAINERS NAMES],

-Thank you for taking time to teach the Carpentries Instructor Training on [INSERT DATES]!
+Thank you for taking time to teach The Carpentries Instructor Training on [INSERT DATES]!
 I hope you had a great experience.
 I am following up with you to obtain the attendance from the training.

 For your convenience, I have included the names of trainees in this [INSERT FILE].
 Please indicate the attendance for both days so that I can record their progress and get them on track to becoming certified Carpentries instructors!